opeyemibami/opeyemibami/README.md

 ### Hi there 👋

 My name is Opeyemi Bamigbade.
-A  Data Scientist, Machine Learning Engineer and a Systems Engineering finalist.
+A  Data Scientist, Machine Learning and Systems Engineer.
 I combine my knowledge of systems design, software and data science to build data driven products that scale and solve problems.

 **Strong Languages**: Python and JavaScript